Telecontrolli/6lbr-on-Telecontrolli-Devices-XIP/README.md

 #6lbr-on-Telecontrolli-Devices V1.2

 -V1.2: This version contains the Contiki OS with the addition of the input management, adapted to X.IP4T / X.IP5 devices.
-PIN IOID_14 added to control the input LEDs when you press the button.
-Adding the resource Digital Input IOID0 on CoAP.
+Monitoring the status of a Digital Input (sensor), simulated with a button, through CoAP protocol.

 Tested with Contiki-develop-20170121